 In terms of temperature and relative humidity for floppy disk storage, standard office type temperature and relative humidity are satisfactory.
 This normally results in a floppy disk lifetime of 5 to 15 years.
 If the floppies are stored in cooler and drier conditions then the lifetime range can increase significantly.

 The health and longevity of the disk media is not the only factor that determines whether you will have access to the stored digital information into the future.
 Another important factor is the availability of drives to read the media.
 If there are no drives, then the information cannot be extracted from the media.
-This is certainly becoming a problem with the 8 inch floppy disk and 5.25 inch floppy disk formats.
-For a while now, computers do not come with these drives and the media is no longer being produced.
-This is also starting to occur with the 3.5 inch formats.
-Higher capacity formats are driving these magnetic floppy diskette formats into extinction.
-Another important factor is the availability of the software to interpret the stored files and the various operating systems required to run the drives.
+This is certainly a problem with the 8-inch and 5.25-inch floppy disk formats.
+This is also starting to occur with the 3.5-inch format.

-Therefore, proper floppy disk storage is only one aspect in saving the digital information stored on the floppy media.
-What is the solution?
-One solution would be to keep the original drives, software, and computers and operating systems to run the drives in storage with the media.
-However, this approach will likely only work for a short period of time because the computers and/or drives will eventually fail.
+One solution to this problem would be to keep the original drives, software, and computers and operating systems to run the drives in storage with the media.
+However, this approach will likely only work for a short period because the computers and/or drives will eventually fail.
 A better solution to preserve the information stored on a floppy disk is to transfer the information from the floppy to a more modern carrier such as a CD, DVD, or hard disk.